1969–70 Manchester City F.C. season

 The 1969–70 season was Manchester City's fourth consecutive season in the top tier of English football.
+The season marked a significant one as the club won its first double, which included its maiden League Cup and European trophy, being the European Cup Winners' Cup.
+They also became the first English side to complete a major domestic and European double.
+The club would not win another European trophy until 53 years later, in the 2023 UEFA Champions League Final.

+The League Cup victory, combined with the First Division, FA Cup and Charity Shield success of the previous two seasons meant City became the first English club to win all four major domestic trophies.

 Kit

 Manchester City overcame a slow start to sit fourth in the table with half of the season played, but a run of only three wins from 18 games saw City slump to finish in tenth place.
 City's form in the cup competitions were better by far: they defeated West Bromwich Albion 2–1 in the League Cup Final and Górnik Zabrze 2–1 in the European Cup Winners' Cup Final to become the first English team to win both a (UEFA-sponsored) European and a domestic cup in the same season.